Developer-Mike/obsidian-advanced-canvas/README.md

   - Expand the selected node in the direction of the arrow keys

 ## Node Styles
+You can customize the default node styles using the settings.

 ### Node Shapes
 <details>
     <summary>Flowchart Example</summary>